sylviefiat/ODK_deploy/README.md

-# Docker project used to deploy ODK AGGREGATE with tomcat8 and Postgres/Postgis on Linux server
+# Docker project used to deploy ODK AGGREGATE with tomcat8 and Postgres/Postgis on Linux server => projet déplacé gitlab in2p3 30/102019

 #### Required: ####
   - docker